tiago-espadinha/Project_PBDat/README.md

 Daniel Paulo, ist96173
 Tiago Simoes, ist96329

+## !!Bug fixes!!

+Fixed outlier_detection() function to include a lower bound check (lines 122-123), minimal impact in the results.

 ## Code Description

 The code provided in this repository is used to analyse the data collected from a cycling tour.